dmitriz/un/README.md

 ## Streams

 Streams are in the core of `un`.
 [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) by Andre Staltz is a great introduction to streams. [`flyd`](https://github.com/paldepind/flyd) is a great minimal but powerful stream library to use, including great examples to see the streams in action.
 The [Mithril stream library](https://mithril.js.org/stream.html) is even smaller but suffices to let `un` do its job.
-Note that some libraries, such as [`most`](https://github.com/cujojs/most) distingiush between "pending" and "active" streams, but to make things as simple as possible, all streams in `un` are always active, readable and writeable.
+Note that some libraries, such as [`most`](https://github.com/cujojs/most) distinguish between "pending" and "active" streams, but to make things as simple as possible, all streams in `un` are always active, readable and writeable.

-Despite of their initial complexity, streams model very well the asyncronous processes such as user acton flow, and consequently help to greatly simplify the architecture.
+Despite of their initial complexity, streams model very well the asynchronous processes such as user acton flow, and consequently help to greatly simplify the architecture.
 The state values are stored directly inside the stream, so no stores such as in Redux are needed.

 Instead of letting the framework do some "magic" behind the scene, when updating the DOM, with `un`, your view listens to its state stream.
 Whenever the state changes, its new value is passed to any subscriber, or which the view is one.
 The view function is pure with no side-effects, so all it does is pass the new updated element to the rendering library you provided to to `createMount`.
 It is then the library's responsibility to create the side-effect updating the DOM.